zwbetz-gh/zwbetz/content/_index.md

   }
 </style>

 Welcome to my corner of the internet.

 My [Blog](/blog/) is the main attraction, a loose collection of thoughts, things learned, and who-knows-whats.

+I maintain a few [Projects](/projects/).

 `zwbetz` is short for my full name, Zachary Wade Betz.